paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-221-planning-and-solicitation-generally.md

   (B) use advance procurement planning and market research; and

-  (C) 11 Amendment by section 1811(e)(3)(E)(ii) executed to reflect the probable intent of Congress. develop specifications in such manner as is necessary to obtain full and open competition with due regard to the nature of the property or services to be acquired.
+  (C) develop specifications in such manner as is necessary to obtain full and open competition with due regard to the nature of the property or services to be acquired.

 (2) **Requirements of specifications.—** — Each solicitation under chapter 137 legacy provisions shall include specifications which—